 - What is your operating pressure?

 The dew point requirement is the first thing to consider.
 You may be able to eliminate some air dryers simply by looking at how much water needs to be removed for your air compressor.
 You may need to consult a professional to determine the PDP for your applications.
 The ranges below indicate what type of dryer is best to achieve specific dew points:

 - 0˚- 80˚ F : Deliquescent air dryer

 - -40˚-0˚ F : Desiccant air dryer with a silica desiccant

 - -100˚- 0˚ F : Desiccant air dryer with activated alumina desiccant

 You’ll also need to consider the capacity (CFM rating) and pressure (PSIG) of your air compressor.
 You must choose the right size for your compressed air drying system and the application.

 Of course, purchase price is something to consider as well, but the energy use, maintenance costs, and additional cost of the pressure drop that will occur as your compressed air travels through another system should be taken into consideration.
 You will need to run your compressor at a slightly higher pressure with an air dryer to compensate for the loss of pressure through piping, or run it with a dryer unit to achieve the same pressure for end use.

-If you try draining your tank and utilizing a dryer system and you’re still having issues, one of our maintenance teams can review your system and get you up and running properly.
-If you have questions on which system is the best to remove moisture from your compressed air system, give Michigan Air a call today.
-We sell new and used equipment, and we have maintenance teams throughout the state of Michigan.
+If you try draining your tank and utilizing a dryer system and you’re still having issues, our maintenance team can review your system and get you up and running properly.
+If you have questions on which system is the best to remove moisture from your compressed air system, contact us.